ilniskan/IDSTestbed_client_connector/readMe.md

 The following software should be installed:

-Docker and docker compose
+Docker and docker compose,
-Java 11
+Java 11,
-Maven
+Maven,
-Python3
+Python3,
 Ruby